erinreix/little-lemon/README.md

 # little-lemon
-Little Lemon Mediterranean Cuisine in Chicago
+This is Little Lemon's website, a restaurant serving Mediterranean Cuisine in Chicago.